LucasIsasmendi/portfolio/book-summaries.md

 - Create so much they can’t ignore you
 - `Make your creative projects simpler, and you’ll be more likely to start`
 - Create with others, help others, and creativity will flourish.

+## Decisive
+### The Five Big Ideas
+1. The four villains of decision making are (1) narrow framing, (2) confirmation bias, (3) short-term emotion, and (4) over-confidence.
+2. Avoid “whether or not” decisions.
+Instead, consider several options simultaneously.
+3. Ask yourself, “Who else is struggling with a similar problem, and what can I learn from them?”
+4. When gathering good information and reality-testing your ideas, go talk to an expert.
+5. Rather than choose “all” or “nothing,” chose “a little something.”

+### Summary
+we are quick to jump to conclusions because we give too much weight to the information that’s right in front of us while failing to consider the information that’s just offstage.
+Narrow framing is see choices in binary terms.

+The mnemonic `WRAP` captures the four actions needed to protect you from the four villains:
+- Widen your optins.
+- Reality-test your assumptions.
+- Attain distance before deciding.
+- Prepare to be wrong.

+To escape narrow frames, be aware of “whether or not” decisions.
+Example: “You cannot choose any of the current options you’re considering.
+What else could you do?”

+“Multitracking” involves considering several options simultaneously.

+We need to downplay short-term emotion in favor of long-term values and passions.
+To do a 10/10/10 analysis, think about a decision on three different time frames: How will you feel about it 10 minutes from now?
+How about 10 months from now?
+How about 10 years from now?

+When you put these two forces together—the mere-exposure(we like what’s familiar to us) principle and loss aversion(losses are more painful than gains are pleasant.)—what you get is a powerful bias for the way things work today.
+In helping us to make a decision, the single most effective question may be: What would I tell my best friend to do in this situation?

+set a timer that goes off once every hour, and when it beeps, we should ask ourselves, “Am I doing what I most need to be doing right now?”

+Core priorities are long-term emotional values, goals, aspirations.
+By identifying and enshrining your core priorities, you make it easier to resolve present and future dilemmas.
+To carve out space to pursue our core priorities, we must go on the offense against lesser priorities.

+> By bookending—anticipating and preparing for both adversity and success—we stack the deck in favor of our decisions.

+The goal of a tripwire is to jolt us out of our unconscious routines (autopilot) and make us aware that we have a choice to make.
+At some point, the virtue of being persistent turns into the vice of denying reality.

 # 5. Philosophy
 ## A Manual For Living by Epictetus